 Auditor General Eugene DePasquale

-Eugene DePasquale was elected Pennsylvania's Attorney General on November 6, 2012.
-Before he was Attorney General, he was third-term State Representative from York County.
+Eugene DePasquale was elected Pennsylvania's Auditor General on November 6, 2012.
+Before he was Auditor General, he was third-term State Representative from York County.
 The first legislator to post his expenses online, he quickly became a leader for real change in Harrisburg.
 He has received an “A” grade for his low expenses and has been called “A Pioneer for Public Accountability” by the York Daily Record.

 Eugene was born in the blue-collar city of Pittsburgh.
 Growing up in the Steel City in the ’70s and ’80s taught Eugene the important lessons of hard work and earning your way.
 He also witnessed first-hand how the closing of the steel mills devastated families and communities.

 A dedicated athlete, Eugene practically grew up on the Little League and football fields of Pittsburgh.
 To make some money in his teen years, Eugene umpired Little League games, coached football clinics, and helped out at his family restaurant.